density215/rpki-web-test/README.md

 ## What is in this repo?

 This tool consists of
-  * a web-client (that you can use [here](https://www.ripe.net/s/rpki-web-test/), that you can also host yourself if you wish.
+  * a web-client (that you can use [here](https://www.ripe.net/s/rpki-test/)).
+You can also host it yourself if you wish.
   * a javascript library that can be run from both node.js and from webbrowsers.
   * a CLI tool.
 It is rather clunky now, since it has a complete nodejs environment embedded in it. given enough interest I can port this to a compiled language, so you can have a small binary.
 Also, I could add a traceroute engine to this CLI tool, so we could obtain more information about where along the route the invalid ROAs are dropped.